Redruth: Environment awards

 On 7 November 2007, Redruth jointly won (with Luton) the annual UK town centre environment awards, which are run by the BCSC (a retail property consortium).
-The judges praised the cast bronze 'dogs' and also liked the large amount of work that had been done to the town in terms of landscaping the central area (mainly Fore St & the opeways).
+The judges praised the cast bronze 'dogs' and also liked the large amount of work that had been done to the town in terms of landscaping the central area (mainly Fore Street and the opes, i.e. alleys).

 Heartlands visitor park

 Just outside the town is a European funded visitor attraction, themed on the Robinson Shaft Mine, it offers parking, an adventure play ground for older children and a pleasant restaurant.
 At times the last working Cornish pumping engine can be seen working.
 The museum is an Anchor point on the European Route of Industrial Heritage.

-Miscellany

-It is home to Cornwall's first ILR Radio Station, Pirate FM.
-On 20 June 2008, the town held its first regular Farmers' Market in Market Place: the Market will now be held every Friday throughout the year.

 Transport

 Redruth is an important transport hub.
 The railway station is a railhead for both Helston and the Lizard, and there are frequent buses connecting the three places.
 Bus services to the town are provided by Go Cornwall Bus, First Kernow, and Hopley's Coaches, all under the Transport for Cornwall scheme.
 The railway station is served by Great Western Railway (GWR) operated trains from Paddington, South Wales, and the Midlands, as well as a daily CrossCountry service to the North.
 Redruth is next to the main A30 road and thus has access to the main route out of the county as well as routes to the far West, North Cornwall, South East Cornwall and Plymouth.
 Another road, the A393, bisects the town in a north–south direction, and links the A30 with the port of Falmouth.
 A third road, the A3047, links Redruth with Camborne, some four miles (4 mi) to the west.

 The Barncoose by-pass connects between the Redruth Community Hospital and the Barncoose Industrial Estate.
 It is intended to reduce HGV traffic using the main Camborne road and provide a direct access to the Industrial Estate.
 It did, however, provoke some controversy, as some residents in Barncoose lost their parking spaces to make way for the new road.
 It was extended further towards Camborne in 2016.